New Light Species and the CMB: Methodology

 { }where $\Delta g_{*0}$ is simply the initial contribution of $X$ to $g_*$ at $T_0$.
 For multiple entropy redistributions, the overall ratio $\frac{T_X}{T}$ can be found simply by multiplying together the ratios from each individual redistribution, giving the full contribution of $X$ to $g_*$.

-This is precisely the method used to calculate the neutrino temperature in the instantaneous approximation.
-Once neutrinos decouple, the only other species contributing to the entropy density are electrons and photons, and following the net annihilation of electrons, only photons remain.
-This method gives the ratio of temperatures

-If there were an additional species $X$ which interacts strongly enough with the SM such that the entropy from electrons is evenly distributed amongst both the photons and $X$, then $T_X=T$ after the electron annihilation, with no further redistributions to raise the photon temperature.
-The participation of species $X$ in the electron entropy redistribution would affect our calculation for eq.\ (\ref{eq:nutemp}), due to the contribution of $X$ to the entropy density.
-Since the value of $T$ is already fixed by experiment, the presence of $X$ increases the predicted neutrino temperature (relative to the photon temperature), resulting in

-In this particular case, the change in effective degrees of freedom due to the addition of $X$ has two contributions.
-The first is the degrees of freedom in $X$ ($\Delta g_{*X}$), and the second is the degrees of freedom added by effectively warming the neutrinos.
-So for any species with $T_X=T$ after the electron annihilation,

 Again, this discussion has made the simplifying assumption of instantaneous decoupling.
-In general, we cannot simply use comparisons of $\Gamma_X$ to $H$ to determine the exact evolution of $X$ if the species decouples during nonequilibrium processes.
-Our treatment must instead be made more precise by numerically solving the full set of coupled Boltzmann and Friedmann equations.
-The SM particles interact strongly enough to maintain equilibrium and can therefore be described by a single temperature $T(t)$.
-The only exception to this is neutrinos, but at temperatures $T >$ MeV, neutrinos also maintain equilibrium.
-Any new species $X$ needs to be described by its phase space density $f_X(t,E)$.
-Finally, the expansion of the universe is described by the scale factor $a(t)$.
-The evolution of these three functions can then be found by numerically solving the coupled set of three equations
+In general, we cannot simply use comparisons of $\Gamma_X$ to $H$ to determine the exact evolution of the phase space density $f_X(t,E)$ if the species $X$ decouples during nonequilibrium processes.
+Our treatment must instead be made more precise by numerically solving the Boltzmann equation for $X$, as well as the Friedmann equations, which govern the evolution of the SM temperature $T(t)$ and the expansion scale factor $a(t)$.
+More details on our numerical treatment can be found in appendix \ref{sec:code}.

-{ }where the SM thermodynamic properties $\rho_{SM}$ and $P_{SM}$ can be expressed solely in terms of $T(t)$.
-For temperatures near the point of neutrino decoupling, the three neutrino species must then be described using three additional phase space densities, each with their own Boltzmann equation.